jennevdmeer/AwwScrap/README.md

 # EwwScrap
 Fork of [AwwScrap](https://github.com/Thraxus/AwwScrap) to only refund basic materials for use in conjunction with [Scarce Resources](https://steamcommunity.com/sharedfiles/filedetails/?id=831739660).
 And not loose the progression tree due to still being able to grind down all type of resources.
-Note that looting is not handled by this so you might still get a lucky cargo box.
+Note that looting is not handled by this so you might still get a lucky cargo container.

 Only returning resources that can be mind on earth by replacing scrapped;
 Gold > Nickel